 OPM will review your disputed claim request and will use the information it collects from you to decide whether our decision is correct.
-OPM will send you a final decision within 60 days.
+OPM will send you a final decision or notify you of the status of OPM's review within 60 days.
 There are no other administrative appeals.